ethompson93/multimodal_ndm/README.md

 # multimodal_ndm
-This repository contains code to optimise a multimodal connectome for modelling pathology propagation with the network diffusion model ([Raj et al, 2012](https://www.sciencedirect.com/science/article/pii/S0896627312001353)).
+This repository contains code to optimise a multimodal connectome for modelling pathology propagation in neurodegenerative disease, with the network diffusion model ([Raj et al, 2012](https://www.sciencedirect.com/science/article/pii/S0896627312001353)).
 More information can be found in the corresponding manuscript: "Combining multimodal connectivity information improves modelling of pathology spread in Alzheimer's Disease".

 ## Installation Instructions
 ```bash